Learn Git - Guidebook For Developers: Overview of Decoding Git

 dircache directory and its contents should not be edited by the user, except possibly for moving the object database to another directory.

 User files and folders in the working directory and below it can be freely edited.
 The

-Figure 1.6 below illustrates the components of a Baby Git repository.
+Figure 1.6 below illustrates the components of Git's original repository.

 init-db update-cache write-tree commit-tree read-tree cat-file show-diff